mohamedelabbas1996/Image-captioning/README.md

 # Image-captioning
 ## Description

-This project implements an image captioning model using PyTorch, a deep learning framework.
+This project implements an image captioning model using PyTorch.
 The model consists of two main components: an encoder and a decoder.
 The encoder is a convolutional neural network (CNN) that takes an image as input and produces a fixed-length vector representation of the image.
 The decoder is a recurrent neural network (RNN) that takes the image representation and generates a sequence of words, one at a time, to form the final caption.